-28. In connection with the Transaction, Altria and JUUL have also entered into a services agreement pursuant to which Altria has agreed to provide JUUL with certain commercial services on a cost plus 3% basis for an initial term of six years.
-Among other things, Altria will provide services to JUUL with respect to logistics and distribution, access to retail shelf space, youth vaping prevention, cigarette pack inserts and onserts, regulatory matters and government affairs.
-Altria has also agreed to grant JUUL a non-exclusive, royalty-free perpetual, irrevocable, sublicensable license to Altria's non-trademark licensable intellectual property rights in the e-vapor field, subject to the terms and conditions set forth in an intellectual property license agreement between the parties.

-29. Further, upon information and belief, Altria Defendants - through services agreement(s) - will: allow JUUL products to appear alongside Philip Morris combustible cigarettes; provide JUUL sales and distribution services; and send Defendant JUUL advertising and marketing messages to its customers.
+- 25. Altria's public stance on e-cigarettes markedly differed from its private undertakings with respect to JUUL. - Altria and JUUL also entered into a services agreement(s).
+Upon information and belief, through the services agreement(s), Altria will provide services to JUUL with respect to logistics and distribution, access to retail shelf space, youth vaping prevention, cigarette pack inserts, regulatory matters and government affairs.
+In addition, according to Securities and Exchange Commission filings, Altria has also agreed to grant JUUL a non-exclusive, royalty-free perpetual, irrevocable, sub license to Altria's non-trademark licensable intellectual property rights in the e-vapor field, subject to the terms and condition set forth in an intellectual property license agreement between the parties. - 27.
+Further, upon information and belief, Altria Defendants through services agreement(s) will: allow JUUL products to appear alongside Philip Morris combustible cigarettes; provide JUUL sales and distribution services; and send Defendant JUUL advertising and marketing messages to its customers.